When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Methodology

 \subsection{Domain and Game Design}

-We use an environmental policy setting because it captures real-world governance scenarios where multiple stakeholders with conflicting objectives must coordinate under shared constraints.
-Examples include climate policy, regulation, and resource management, where decisions depend on both incentives and stakeholder roles.
-This setting creates a natural tension between strategic incentives (captured by payoffs) and role semantics (captured by personas).
-For instance, an industrial actor may be incentivized to pollute under certain payoffs, while a regulator or activist may be expected to favor environmentally beneficial outcomes.
-This allows us to test whether LLM agents follow explicit incentives or default to role-consistent behavior.
+An environmental policy setting places multiple stakeholders with conflicting objectives under shared constraints, the same structure as real-world climate policy and resource management.
+The setting places strategic incentives, captured by payoffs, in direct tension with role semantics, captured by personas.
+Certain payoffs incentivize an industrial actor to pollute; a regulator or activist favors environmentally beneficial outcomes by role.
+The tension between these pressures is what the experiment measures.
+We define the set of players in the game as follows, corresponding to an Industrialist, Government, Environmental Activist, and Citizen, respectively: